CrystalSplitter/ghcitui/INSTALL.rst

    #.
 Getting the source
    #.
 Building
    #.
 Testing
    #.
-Installing from source
+Installing

 ======================
-Installing from source
+Working with the source
 ======================

 GHCiTUI is configured, built, and installed through ``cabal``: